Genez-io/genez-io.github.io/content/posts/add_mongodb_to_genezio.md

 #### **Persistent Connection**

-This is the most conventional method of establishing a connection to a database, but encounters certain issues in a serverless environment, particularly when the initial connection consumes a significant amount of time.
+This is the most conventional method of establishing a connection to a database, but [IT] encounters certain issues in a serverless environment, particularly when the initial connection consumes a significant amount of time.

 #### **Data API**

-[Mongo DB Atlas Data API](https://www.mongodb.com/docs/atlas/api/data-api/) offers a solution where you can directly access the database through an API, eliminating the requirement of establishing an initial connection and the serverless cold-start will be decreased a lot.
+[Mongo DB Atlas Data API](https://www.mongodb.com/docs/atlas/api/data-api/) offers a solution where you can directly access the database through an API, eliminating the requirement of establishing an initial connection and reducing serverless cold-start significantly.

 &#x1F973; Congratulations on acquiring your own database that you can use to work on your projects!